Appeals in Original Medicare

 You or your representative can ask for a hearing in one of these ways:

-• Any information that may help your case.
+- Any information to make your appeal stronger.
 If you can't include this information with your request, include a statement explaining what you plan to submit and when you'll submit it.

 Get more information about the ALJ hearing process or call us at 1-800-MEDICARE (1-800-633-4227).